 Heightened Merchant Classes

 When a Merchant Profession enters the Heightened Class, they must choose their primary crafting skill as one of the three Heightened Skills to be able to attain a better title (a tinker must choose Tinkering as one of the three skills, a scribe must choose Inscription as one of the three skills, etc…).
-Once a Tinker, for instance, reaches 103 in Tinkering, their title will become “Legendary Tinker” instead of “Grandmaster Tinker”.
-Similarly once a Tinker reaches 105 in Tinkering, their title will become “Ancient Tinker”.
+Once a Tinker, for instance, reaches 103 in Tinkering, their title will become “Elder Tinker” instead of “Grandmaster Tinker”.
+Similarly once a Tinker reaches 105 in Tinkering, their title will become “Legendary Tinker”.

 Heightened Fighter and Magic User Classes